YasserLoukniti/indeedBulkResumesDownloader/README.md

 ### 3. Follow the prompts

+1. Open Indeed Employer in Chrome and go to your candidates list
-1. Script opens Chrome with your saved session
+2. Run the script - it opens Chrome with your saved cookies
-2. Navigates to candidates page
-3. **Click on the first candidate** in the sidebar when prompted
+3. **Click on the first candidate** you want to download
 4. Press Enter to start automatic download
-5. Script downloads CVs and navigates automatically
+5. Script downloads CVs and navigates automatically through the list

 ### 4. Monitor progress

 ```
-CVs: 10it [01:23, 8.34s/it]
+CVs: 150it [25:30, 10.20s/it]

 ============================================================
-STATISTICS
+📊 STATISTIQUES
 ============================================================
-Total:      10
+Total:      150
-✅ Success:  10
+✅ Réussis:  145
-❌ Failed:   0
+❌ Échecs:   3
-⏭️  Skipped: 0
+⏭️ Ignorés:  2
-Rate:       100.00%
+Taux:       96.67%

+⏱️ Temps total: 0h 25m 30s
+⏱️ Moyenne/CV:  10.6s
 ============================================================
 ```